 HENRY WRIOTHESLEY, THIRD EARL OF SOUTHAMPTON

 Charlotte Carmichael Stopes, The Life of Henry, Third Earl of Southampton, Shakespeare’s Patron (1922).
 A remarkable achievement, completed towards the end of her long life when her eyesight was failing.
-While she’s been criticised for inaccuracies in both her reading and her quoting of sources, her research is impressive.
+While she’s been criticised for inaccuracies in both her reading and her quoting of sources, the sheer amount of her research is impressive.
 I’m indebted to her and to G.P.V Akrigg (below) for transcriptions of or quotes from contemporary documents that aren’t available online.

 Both biographers were primarily in pursuit of somebody else, i.e. William Shakespeare, who dedicated one long narrative poem to the Earl in 1593 and another in 1594.
 Neither found evidence of any other connection between the two men.
 However, Mrs Stopes’ biography displays a genuine interest in the Earl for his own sake.

 In 1977 G.P.V Akrigg contributed Something More About Shakespeare’s Patron to the Shakespeare Quarterly (Vol 28, No.1 Winter 1977).
 The “something more” was two research finds.
 The first, an early 17th century report by a French agent on the religious loyalties of several English noblemen, suggests that the Earl of Southampton was of no religion.
 Interesting (though Akrigg doesn’t say this), because the Earl’s supposed Catholicism has been used to suggest that Shakespeare was also a Catholic.

 A. L. Rowse, Shakespeare’s Southampton, patron of Virginia (1965).
 Although A.L.
 Rowse was a professional historian, he saw no need to hunt for evidence of friendship between the Earl and Shakespeare.
 For him, personal conviction was evidence enough.

 Meanwhile the Earl of Southampton, who received many dedications from a variety of writers, remains an elusive and enigmatic figure deserving of a biography by someone other than a Shakespearean scholar.
 Or a cat.